 As Council’s current, and the world’s first, Climate Emergency Plan is expiring in 2022, Darebin has committed to developing a new and ambitious climate strategy to reach zero emissions in Darebin by 2030.

-Council’s new Climate Emergency Strategy (2023-2030) will include collaboration with First Nations communities on healing country and support the whole community to adapt and develop resilience to the impacts of climate change to ensure we are prepared for hotter, more extreme weather to come.
+Council’s new Climate Emergency Plan (2024-2030) include collaboration with First Nations communities on healing country and supporting the whole community to be safe and resilient to the impacts of climate change to ensure we are prepared for hotter and more extreme weather to come.

 There are many ways individuals can make a real difference when it comes to climate action.
 Sharing your thoughts and experiences to help shape Council’s new Climate Emergency Strategy will play an important role in taking action for your local community.